 The corporate risk register is reviewed annually involving Board members, senior management, hospital managers and clinicians and staff reporting to the Corporate Management Team.
-In 2022/23 the Security, Resilience and Health & Safety Oversight Group received regular reports on the risk register and acted as the operational Risk Management Committee overseeing risk issues, including incident reporting and review, critical incident review, risk register action plans and progress.
-The three Governance Committees (Audit, Clinical Governance and Staff Governance) receive annual reports on corporate risks which fall within their remit.
+In 2023/24 the Security, Resilience and Health & Safety Oversight Group received regular reports on the risk register and acted as the operational Risk Management Committee overseeing risk issues, including incident reporting and review, critical incident review, risk register action plans and progress.
+The three Governance Committees (Audit & Risk, Clinical Governance and Staff Governance) receive annual reports on corporate risks which fall within their remit.

-The Board manages its risk profile by regular review of the corporate risk register, together with a periodic workshop to consider all potential corporate and strategic risks - the most recent of which was in December 2022 - and an updated Risk Register is now in place.
-There are no risks currently categorised as very high, and 4 current risks categorised as high.
+The Board manages its risk profile by regular review of the corporate risk register, together with a periodic workshop to consider all potential corporate and strategic risks, and the Risk Register is in place and fully up-to-date.
+There are no risks currently categorised as very high, and 3 current risks categorised as high.
 All have up to date action plans in place and are reviewed monthly.